Delotrium/Ket/README.md

-# The-Playground-Discord-Bot
+# The Ket Discord Bot
-This is a general community discord bot for The Playground server ( https://discord.gg/BTacKkMMRZ )- more details soon!
+This is a general discord bot that I am creating- more details soon!